bdongo/fsp/README.md

 # Yelp Clone <img src="frontend/public/images/icon.png" width="23" >
  [Live Site](https://ylp.onrender.com/https://ylp.onrender.com/)

 This is a full stack clone of popular food review and rating site, Yelp.
-Created in a 2 week sprint using React, React-Redux, Ruby on Rails and AWS, this project replicates the features of Yelp.
+Created in a 2 week sprint using `React`, `React-Redux`, `Ruby on Rails` and `AWS`, this project replicates the features of Yelp.

 ## Features